kbbqiu/fission-1.14-prefixTrim/README.md

 - Examine environment pods and router logs

 ### Observations
-- No errors if I rename the producer and consumer functions so that the producer is not a substring/prefix of consumer
 - In fission metrics, I actually see a bunch of 404s for /-consumer path which is what I am expecting.
 I believe earlier on in my discovery, I was actually seeing 404s.
 From my most recent tests using this example, I'm seeing:
   ```
   [01/Sep/2021:19:18:03 +0000] "POST /-campaign HTTP/1.1" 200 53 "-" "Go-http-client/1.1"